 Results and implications

-The median PFS for tGA+ patients receiving specific therapy was 4.1 months compared to 4.3 months for patients not treated with genomic alteration-guided therapy.
+The median PFS for tGA+ patients receiving specific therapy was 4.1 months compared with 4.3 months for patients not treated with genomic alteration-guided therapy.
 Such results are not surprising, says Dr. Garcia.

 “I think the biggest challenge with genomics in prostate cancer is the lack of actionability of the data we obtain,” he says.